 5 Signs of Tween Anxiety

 In case you’ve forgotten: puberty is tough.
-Learning to deal with a changing body, an influx of hormones, and a heightened need to be accepted can shake the confidence of almost any child.
+Learning to deal with a changing body, an influx of hormones, and a heightened need to be accepted can shake the confidence of almost any child and cause major stress and anxiety.
 If your middle-schooler seems out of sorts or especially unhappy, there are a few things you should look for.

 1. Complaining of illness.
 Many tweens begin to complain of vague physical symptoms like a stomachache or headache and want to stay home from school.
 Start by treating the symptoms as if they’re purely physical (an antacid to settle an upset tummy or more fruits and veggies to improve digestion).
 If these fail to resolve your child’s concerns, ask if she’s worried about something at school.
 Often a deeper inquiry will reveal that the source of the physical discomfort is also psychological.
 Talk about what is causing stress, be it grades or friends, and help your child learn to cope with the challenges.